fehrabelo/fehrabelo/README.md

 <h2 align="center">Hello there!
 My name is Felipe Rabelo.</h2>
-<p align="center">I'm currently a student pursuing my Bachelor of Technology Information from UFMS (BR-MS).
+<p align="center">I'm full-stack developer working mostly with C#, .NET and Angular 2+.
 </p>

 <p align="center">When I'm not developing and coding, you can find me playing video games with my friends, playing guitar or listening to music.</p>